SpaCE-Lab-MSU/Avian-Interaction-Database/L0/AvianInteractionData_ENTRY_INSTRUCTIONS.md

 **Other**
 - Note that for species1, its interaction with species2 will become part of species2’s pairwise interactions.
 NOTE: if a duplicate entry occurs, it’s ok (we will edit in R).
 It takes too much time to avoid duplicates by manually searching for the species2 entries that already exist.

 - Scientific names change more often than common names, and sometimes it is difficult to find which one is appropriate.
-If you don't know, please ask a reviewer (Phoebe or India).
+If you don't know, please ask a reviewer (Phoebe or Caroline).

 - For BBS birds, don’t worry about AOU number being blank for some species (also fillable later in the workflow by R).